woudc/woudc-guidebook/docs/contributor-guide-en.md

 - extCSV conforms syntactically to GAW-WOUDC specifications;
 - metadata validation which makes sure the values contained in the headers (`#TIMESTAMP`, `#PLATFORM`, `#INSTRUMENT`, `#CONTENT`, `#DATA_GENERATION`, `#LOCATION`) are accurate and consistent;
 - unique table validation which are sets of tests used to validate dataset specific tables; and
-- values are modified in accordance with â€œno-touchâ€ policy (i.e., minimal syntactical updates).
+- values are modified in accordance with "no-touch" policy (i.e., minimal syntactical updates).

 The extCSV that emerges once it has gone through FLV is a clean version of the original form.
 Once the extCSV has successfully passed the taxonomy validation, URI validation, and FLV, the files is ready to be ingested into the database.
 Any errors compiled throughout the process are provided to the contributor in order to help remediate the errors for an easier ingestion of their data.